Koharu Kusumi: 2005-2009: Morning Musume, Kirarin Revolution

 In 2005, after seeing an audition call for new members for the Japanese idol group Morning Musume in a magazine, Kusumi considered applying after noticing she was eligible based on the minimum age requirements to participate.
 With her sister's help, Kusumi auditioned in secret with the song "As a Person" by Tomomi Kahara.
 She sang "Furusato" during the final audition and was selected for the group as the only seventh generation member, a feat which earned her the nickname "Miracle" from producer Tsunku.
 Kusumi debuted on the single "Iroppoi Jirettai" and was one of the founding members of Hello!
 Project's kickball team, Metro Rabbits H.P., in 2006.

-In April 2006, Kusumi was cast as the voice actress for Kirari Tsukishima, the main character in the anime Kirarin Revolution and also released music under the character's name.
+In April 2006, Kusumi was cast in the anime adaptation of the manga series Kirarin Revolution as Kirari Tsukishima, the main character.
+Throughout the series' run, she released the singles "Koi Kana", "Balalaika", "Happy", "Chance!", "Papancake", and "Happy Happy Sunday!" under the character's name.
 Kusumi also made crossover television and concert appearances as Kirari on Haromoni@ and Oha Suta, leading her to become closely associated with the character.
 The success of Kirarin Revolution and Kusumi's real-world appearances as Kirari made her one of the earliest examples of the "idol voice actor" crossover that became popular beginning in the late 2000s.
 Throughout the show's run, Kusumi also released music as groups Kira Pika and MilkyWay with other cast members.
 Kusumi was named #17 in Daitan Map's "Top 50 Voice Actors of Popular Characters" in 2007.

 In early 2007, Kusumi became part of Morning Musume Tanjō 10nen Kinentai, a subgroup created to celebrate Morning Musume's 10th anniversary, with their first single, "Bokura ga Ikiru My Asia", releasing on January 24, 2007.
 In 2009, she released a song with the subgroup ZYX-α.

 A manga adaptation by Rio Fujimi recounting Kusumi's rise to stardom was serialized in Ciao, titled Miracle Revolution: Koharu Kusumi's Story.
 Preferring the freedom she had working on her solo projects, Kusumi decided to pursue a solo career after Kirarin Revolution ended, mainly in modeling as well as other paths in entertainment, including comedy.
 On September 19, 2009, Tsunku announced that Kusumi would leave Morning Musume and Hello!
 Project on December 6, at the final performance of Morning Musume's 2009 fall tour, Nine Smile.
 Roughly 4,000 fans attended the graduation concert.